 Michael Snyder’s Underwater Works

 The rest of the gallery was equally enchanting.
 The works of Matthew Snyder (a former scuba-diver-turned-artist) were unusual but fascinating.
-Snyder’s pieces were inspired by the creatures and plant life from ocean excursions he witnessed firsthand.
+Matt received a BFA in Industrial Design at California College of the Arts in 2003 and has since almost exclusively worked in metal fabrication processes.
+His pieces were inspired by the creatures and plant life from ocean excursions he witnessed firsthand.
 Each piece is hand-carved and made from steel (along with other metals).

 “My wife and I are scuba divers,” Snyder explained, “and so I kind of wanted to capture the other-worldliness – the animals the plants and everything under there… and wanted to recreate it.”